Address: 243 Lone Pine Road, Cranberry Lake, NY 12927

 Fishing: Bass, trout, and pan fish.

 Hiking: Cranberry Lake Campground offers a great base for hiking the numerous trails in the area.
 Two foot trails leave the campground.
 The 2.4 mile Bear Mountain Trail is a loop trail which offers a challenging climb and scenic vistas to the novice hiker.
 The campground trail provides access to a 17.4 mile loop trail system which is well maintained for casual hiking.
+The Cranberry Lake Wild Forest, the northern gateway to the Five Ponds Wilderness Area, covers 11 square miles.

 Approximately 2 miles west of the hamlet is the Peavine Swamp Ski Trail System which is used by hikers to view a relatively untouched forest.
 The Five Ponds Wilderness Area has over 50 miles of foot trails which are generally more challenging.